kualta/core/CONTRIBUTING.md

 | Member of class | 4 |
 | Member of namespcae | 0 |
 | Visibility keywords | 0 |

+## Files & Structure

+- C++ source files go to `src/` folder and use `.cpp` extention
+- C++ header files go to `include/` folder and use `.h` extention
+- Headers and source files use `PascalCase` for names, with one exception: `core.h` and `core.cpp`
+- Every source file __must__ have corresponding header file.
+- Header file might go alone, without source file.
+In this case this has to be specified at the beginning of the file.

 ## Code Example